Qualities of a Good Church Leader

 The word “reproach” is defined as: disgrace or shame eg (he brought reproach upon his family).

-Therefore a church leader must not bring disgrace or shame to the church or to God by his/her sinful behavior.
+Therefore a church leader must not bring disgrace or shame to the church or to God by his/her sinful or hypocritical behavior.

 2. A Church Leader Must Be The Husband of One Wife (1 Timothy 3:2; Titus 1:6)

 A church leader must only have one spouse.
 A church leader cannot be polygamous.
 He/she must be devoted and faithful to his/her spouse.
-Therefore adultery is forbidden and is grounds for disqualifying a person from church leadership.
+Therefore adultery or sexual immorality of any kind is forbidden and it is grounds for disqualifying a person from church leadership.

 4. A Church Leader Must Be Sober-Minded & Self-Controlled (1 Timothy 3:2; Titus 1:8)

 A good church leader must be humble.
-Church leaders should not boast about themselves.
+Church leaders should not boast about themselves nor should they think themselves to be more important than others.
 Humility is a fruit and characteristic of the Holy Spirit.
 Therefore a good church leader is led by the Holy Spirit and as such reflects the nature of God in his/her behavior.

 6. A Church Leader Must Be Hospitable & Able to Teach (1 Timothy 3:2)